DasBlackfur/SheepBotFrame/README.md

 Change "excludeprefix" to set the text sequence that will hide a message from the bot <br>
 Change "usechannels" to the IDs of the channels the bot should react in <br>
 Change "trainchannels" to the channel IDs and ammounts the bot should download <br>
-Change "corpus" to all the corpus the bot should train Change "token" to the Bots token
+Change "corpus" to all the corpus the bot should train <br>
+Change "token" to the Bots token

 ## How to run